 Those members of staff who interact with training delegates may have to adhere to additional controls, given that they meet and work with personnel outside the business.
 We will sleek to identify our clients’ own COVID-19 Contingency Plan and follow its requirements.

-Seek to provide training in larger premises where increased distance between delegates can be achieved
+We may seek to provide training in larger premises where increased distance between delegates can be achieved.

 Communications with delegates will be of high importance – firstly to reassure that arrangements are in place to protect their health and also to ask them to provide necessary information to the company if necessary.
 Communications with delegates may include (depending on the nature of the situation):